Prevent Missing Receipts in Expensify

-A 6-fix system for the hardest problem in expense tracking: making sure every receipt actually lands in Expensify.
-Scheduled Submit, the Expensify Card auto-match, verified contact methods, inbox automation, monthly audits, and the portal-only invoice trap.
+A 6-fix system for the hardest problem in expense tracking: helping receipt emails reach Expensify before month-end.
+Scheduled Submit, the Expensify Card auto-match, verified contact methods, inbox review, monthly audits, and the portal-only invoice trap.

 In This Guide